-Students will be asked to write an autoethnographic essay (a minimum of 1000 words) discussing their personal experience as a fan.
+Students will be asked to write an autoethnographic essay discussing their personal experience as a fan.
 Within the essay, students will attempt to place their personal experience into the context of the academic debate on fandom (fan studies).
-The essays are due on December 18, 2020.
+The essays are to be submitted twice.
+The first draft (a minimum of 750 words) is due on December 5, 2021.
+The final draft, which will be a reworked and extended version of the first draft (a minimum of 1250 words), is due on December 19, 2021.
 Details on the content and form of the essay will be provided during the course.
 Students must NOT PLAGIARISE their papers.
 Plagiarised papers will be awarded 0 points.
 Students will not be given the option of rewriting plagiarised papers.